Remembering Micah Spencer, 19-year-old killed in car crash

-CULLMAN COUNTY Ala. -- Two people were killed in a car crash in Cullman County on Sunday.
-One driver was 48-year-old Rachel Martin.
-The other was 19-year-old Micah Spencer.
+CULLMAN COUNTY Ala. -- Two people were killed in a car crash in Cullman County on Sunday; Micah Spencer, 19, and a 48-year-old woman.
 The two died at the scene on Alabama Highway 69, just south of Fairview.

 On Saturday Micah Spencer reached a milestone, graduation from Holly Pond High School.